Daniel-KM/Omeka-S-module-Mirador/README.md

 Installation
 ------------

+See general end user documentation for [installing a module].

-First, install the two optional modules [Generic] and [Blocks Disposition].
+First, if wanted, install the two optional modules [Generic] and [Blocks Disposition].

-The module uses an external js library [Mirador], so use the release zip to install it, or use and init the source.
+The module uses multiple external js library, [Mirador] itself and its plugins, in version 2.7 or 3, so use the release zip to install it, or use and init the source.

 * From the zip